 TOB / Installation inital ideas

-The reason I favoured the traffic light was because it felt oddly eerie to think about stopping and going in consideration to grief, how theres moments of calm and then instant choas like cars speeding past when you so desperately want to move forward.
-Another way i looked at it was the signs as a mean of directing you, that each sign represented a different choice or decision you could make when processing a loss.
+Once we were placed in groups, I adopted a more practical approach, and a team member suggested a traffic light with different signs attached to the pole.
+In an odd telepathy, each in the group felt a personal connection to the installation.
+We agreed this would work if we each had our own individual sign to personalise.
+I favoured the traffic light because it felt oddly eerie to think about stopping and going in consideration of grief, how there are moments of calm and then instant chaos, like cars speeding past when you so desperately want to move forward.
+Another way I looked at it was the signs as a means of directing you, that each sign represented a different choice or decision you could make when processing a loss.

 Comments